A Robust Method for Shift Detection in Time Series: Appendix 1: auxiliary results

 As $U$ is differentiable in $t_p$, we get that the second summand is of the order $O(c_n)$.
 For the first summand, we use the Hoeffding decomposition and get

-For the first summand, we refer to (13) in Theorem 1 of Wendler \cite{wend} and conclude that it is of size $o(n^{-\frac{5+\gamma}{8}}(\log n)^\frac{3}{4}(\log\log n)^{\frac{1}{2}})=O(n^{-\frac{5}{9}})$ almost surely for a $\gamma>0$.
-Note that the continuity condition on the kernel in \cite{wend} is different, but the continuity is only needed to guarantee that $(h_1(X_i))_{i\in\N}$ is near epoch dependent.
-This also holds under our continuity condition by Proposition 2.11 from Borovkova et al. \cite{boro}.
+For the first summand, we refer to (13) in Theorem 1 of \citet{wendler2011} and conclude that it is of size $o\{n^{-(5+\gamma)/{8}}(\log n)^{3/4}(\log\log n)^{{1}/{2}}\}=O(n^{-{5}/{9}})$ almost surely for a $\gamma>0$.
+Note that the continuity condition on the kernel in \cite{wendler2011} is different, but the continuity is only needed to guarantee that $\{h_1(X_i)\}_{i\in\N}$ is near epoch dependent.
+This also holds under our continuity condition by Proposition 2.11 from \citet{borovkova2001}.

-We split the second summand into two parts, so that for the first part $n_1/n$ is small and for the second part $\sqrt{\frac{\log\log n_1}{n_1}}$:
+We split the second summand into two parts, so that for the first part $n_1/n$ is small and for the second part $r_n=({{\log\log n_1}/{n_1}})^{1/2}$:

-As $h$ is bounded and therefore $h_2$ is bounded, we have that $A_1=O(n^{-\frac{5}{9}})$.
-Along the lines of the proof of Theorem 1 in Wendler \cite{wend}, we obtain
+As $h$ is bounded and therefore $h_2$ is bounded, we have that $A_1=O(n^{-{5}/{9}})$.
+Along the lines of the proof of Theorem 1 in \cite{wendler2011}, we obtain

 almost surely.
-For the third summand on the r.h.s. of \eqref{eq:uproc-osc}, we use the first part of Lemma \ref{lem2}, the Chebyshev inequality, and the fact that the second moment of the maximum of random variables is smaller or equal to the sum of second moments.
+For the third summand on the r.h.s. of (\ref{eq:uproc-osc}), we use the first part of Lemma A1, the Chebyshev inequality, and the fact that the second moment of the maximum of random variables is smaller or equal to the sum of second moments.
 We obtain

-as the set $\{t\in c_{2^l}\Z,\ |t-t_p|\leq C\}$ has at most $C\, c_{2^l}^{-1}$ elements.
-Using the Borel-Cantelli lemma, we conclude that the third summand on the r.h.s. of \eqref{eq:uproc-osc} is of size $o(c_n)$ almost surely.
-The last summand can be treated in the same way and so in total we have proved the order $O(n^{-\frac{5}{9}})$ almost surely. \end{proof}
+as the set $\{t\in c_{2^l}\Z,\ |t-t_p|\leq C\}$ has at most $2C\, c_{2^l}^{-1}$ elements.
+Using the Borel-Cantelli lemma, we conclude that the third summand on the r.h.s. of (\ref{eq:uproc-osc}) is of size $o(c_n)$ almost surely.
+The last summand can be treated in the same way and so in total we have proved the order $O(n^{-{5}/{9}})$ almost surely. \end{proof}